CoreyHW/Synth-Finity/Readme.md

 ## Disclaimer

-I am not a professional 3D designer; these designs are a hobbyist effort.
+  - I am not a professional 3D designer; these designs are a hobbyist effort.
-I cannot provide troubleshooting for 3D prints.
+  - I cannot provide troubleshooting for 3D prints.
-Additionally, due to using a free Shapr3D license, I am unable to export `.STEP` files for further modification.
+  - Additionally, due to using a free Shapr3D license, I am unable to export `.STEP` files for further modification.
+  - **Use at your own risk:** These stands are designed for mini and portable music gear.
+    - Full-size or heavy equipment may cause the stands to fail.
+The creator(s) is not responsible for any damage or injury resulting from use.